Skip to Content

 “They are all very different,” Combs said.
 “They all have different goals, but they come together on rigorous work.
 They are paired together by their English and math class, and the goal is to get them ready for college as a junior.”

-The Early College students get some other opportunities like basic life skills.
+Early College students get some other opportunities like basic life skills.

 “We like to get the kids on campus, and so we like to do one visit per year with those students,” Lundy said.
-“We also like to take them to finance park which is financial literacy to show them what it’s like to get a car loan, house loan, a job and to have a budget.”
+“We also like to take them to Finance Park, which is financial literacy to show them what it’s like to get a car loan, house loan, a job, and to have a budget.”

 The amount of support Early College students receive is unlike other programs.